 I started going to places around my neighborhood during times when I’ve noticed not a lot of people are out just so I could just exist by myself.
 Sometimes that place is even on our front porch when there’s not a lot of traffic and the weather is relatively nice.

 Doing this gives me the opportunity to clear the noise from my head and replenish my creative energy.
 If you can get out to a spot with a lot of trees around, I highly recommend doing that, too.
-Being in nature and connecting with the world around you can help reduce your stress levels, helping to make room for more creativity.
+Being in nature and connecting with the world around helps reduce our stress levels, and assists in resetting our creativity.

 It honestly can be hard to get started on any one of these things, let alone all of them.
 But making even small steps toward changing up your every day routine can help in resetting your creativity if it’s in need of a little reboot.
 Because putting physical distance between you and your work, changing the physical set up or location of where you work, or just stepping outside to connect with the world around you, might be all it takes to restart your creative engine.